Tina Turner, Rock 'N' Roll Legend And Gay Icon, Dies Aged 83 - Star Observer

 “Tina Turner, the ‘Queen of Rock’n Roll’ has died peacefully today at the age of 83 after a long illness in her home in Kusnacht near Zurich, Switzerland,” a spokesperson said in a statement.
 “With her, the world loses a music legend and a role model.”

-Tributes flowed for Tina Turner.
+Tributes flowed for Tina Turner from fans and fellow entertainers.
 “We have lost one of the world’s most exciting and electric performers.
 A total legend on record and on stage.
 She was untouchable.
 Condolences to Erwin and her family.
 The saddest news,” wrote Elton John on Instagram.

 Queen Of Rock ‘N’ Roll